hessamashari/video-tool/README.md

 - Reduce size of video
 - Convert format of video
 - Join multiple videos together
+- Remove the audio of a video
+- Extract the audio of a video
+- Cut a video into a smaller clip
 - and more in development

 ## Installation